openresty/lua-nginx-module/README.markdown

 [content_by_lua_file](http://wiki.nginx.org/HttpLuaModule#content_by_lua_file), [access_by_lua_file](http://wiki.nginx.org/HttpLuaModule#access_by_lua_file),
-and [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file) will not be cached at all, and Lua's `package.loaded` table will be cleared at every request's entry point (such that Lua modules will not be cached either).
-So developers can enjoy the PHP-way, i.e., edit-and-refresh.
+and [rewrite_by_lua_file](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua_file) will not be cached at all, and Lua's `package.loaded` table will be cleared at the entry point of every request (such that Lua modules will not be cached either).
+With this in place, developers can follow the PHP way, i.e., edit-and-refresh.

-But please note that Lua code inlined into nginx.conf like those specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), [access_by_lua](http://wiki.nginx.org/HttpLuaModule#access_by_lua), and [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) will *always* be cached because only nginx knows how to parse `nginx.conf` and the only way to tell it to re-load the config file is to send a `HUP` signal to it or just to restart it from scratch.
+Please note however, that Lua code inlined into nginx.conf such as those specified by [set_by_lua](http://wiki.nginx.org/HttpLuaModule#set_by_lua), [content_by_lua](http://wiki.nginx.org/HttpLuaModule#content_by_lua), [access_by_lua](http://wiki.nginx.org/HttpLuaModule#access_by_lua), and [rewrite_by_lua](http://wiki.nginx.org/HttpLuaModule#rewrite_by_lua) will *always* be cached because only the Nginx config file parser can correctly parse the `nginx.conf` file and the only ways to to reload the config file are to send a `HUP` signal or to restart Nginx.

-For now, ngx_lua does not support the "stat" mode like Apache's `mod_lua`, but we will work on it in the future.
+For now, ngx_lua does not support the "stat" mode like Apache's `mod_lua`, but this is planned for implementation in the future.

-Disabling the Lua code cache is mainly used for Lua development only because it has great impact on the over-all performance and is strongly discouraged for production uses.
-Also, race conditions when reloading Lua modules are common for concurrent requests when the code cache is off.
+Disabling the Lua code cache is strongly discouraged for production use and should only be used during development as it has a significant impact on overall performance.
+In addition, race conditions when reloading Lua modules are common for concurrent requests when the code cache is disabled.

 lua_regex_cache_max_entries
 ---------------------------